ebnersilva/rn-bridge-example/README.md

 ## :rocket: Sobre o app

-- Esse app contém exemplo de funções nativas Android e IOS com integração no lado do javascript utilizando os NativeModules do react-native.
+- This app contains an example of native Android and IOS functions integrated with javascript using the NativeModules of react-native.
+- The app was created using [expo](https://expo.dev/) and [react-native](https://reactnative.dev/)
+- I Created integration to, send data to native side, receive data from native side, and, listen to native side events

 Feito com 💜 by Ebner Silva :wave: